AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-luma-data.md

 ### Create the training, scoring, and scoring results datasets

 In order to run the recipe builder notebook or use the API to train and score a model, you need to specify the dataset(s) and schema(s) that are used for training/scoring.
-The following video tutorial walks you through setting up the training, scoring, and scoring results datasets used for the Luma purchase propensity model.
+The following video tutorial walks you through setting up the training, scoring, and scoring results datasets, as well as, the scoring results schema used in the Luma purchase propensity model.

 >[!VIDEO](https://video.tv.adobe.com/v/333426)